 This case study successfully examined the vernacular placemaking practices of Braj, revealing how its sacred landscapes are produced and sustained through the interplay of geography, devotional texts, ritual, performance, and collective memory.
 The research contributes a context-specific, synthesized framework for understanding living sacred landscapes, integrating textual portrayals (Bhakti literature), phenomenology, and performance studies to analyse placemaking in contested heritage contexts.

-The conclusions confirm that placemaking in Braj is enacted through the embodied interaction between pilgrims, geography interpreted through devotional texts, and ritual performance, creating a living heritage where natural features function as hierophanies activated by community practice.
+The conclusions confirm that placemaking in Braj is enacted through the embodied interaction between the pilgrims, geography interpreted through devotional texts, and ritual performances, creating a living heritage where natural features function as hierophanies activated by community practice.

-Specific Conclusions Derived from Findings:
+Specific Conclusions Derived from the Findings:

 Continuum Validation: The descriptive placemaking continuum (reveals that built structures often articulate pre-existing sacredness rooted in the landscape and its narratives.

-Performance as Placemaking: The core placemaking practice in the Sacred Groves (like Nidhivan) is the Rāslīlā performance, which acts as embodied theology and collapses the distance between deity and devotee by activating sacred time.
+Performance as Placemaking: The core placemaking practice in the Sacred Groves (like Nidhivan) is the Rāslīlā performance, which acts as embodied theology and diminishes the distance between the deities and the devotees by activating sacred time.

 Embodied Sacredness: The physical acts of ritual immersion (snāna) in Kunds (Jala Tirthas) and circumambulation (parikramā) define and sustain the landscape, transforming geography into a living architecture and hierophany.